 Examples using custom functions are distributed with BitViewTool.
 The custom library DLL as well as the source code can be found in the CustomLib folder of the BitViewTool.
-The projects (solutions) provided were created using MS Visual Studio .NET 2005 with .NET Framework 2.0.
+The projects (solutions) provided were created using MS Visual Studio .NET 2010 with .NET Framework 2.0.

-The CustomLib folder is created during installation.
+The CustomLib folder and a number of subfolders are created during installation.